 Jenna worked to assess and recover damages for business claimants throughout the Gulf of Mexico.
 Additionally, Jenna served as co-counsel to Alabama Governor Robert Bentley, and was appointed by Alabama Attorney General Luther Strange as a deputy attorney general for the state of Alabama in its oil spill litigation.
 She has litigated extensively on behalf of the state to recover its damages resulting from the oil spill.

-Jenna is a member of the Alabama State Bar; the Alabama State Bar Young Lawyers Section; the Birmingham Bar Association; the American Association for Justice; the Alabama Association for Justice, where she is a member of the Women’s Caucus and the Emerging Leaders Section; the Montgomery County Bar Association and the Montgomery County Bar Association’s Women’s Section.
+Jenna is a member of the Alabama State Bar; the Alabama State Bar Young Lawyers Section; the Birmingham Bar Association; the American Association for Justice; the Alabama Association for Justice, where she is a member of the Women’s Caucus and the Emerging Leaders Section.

 Jenna earned her Bachelor of Arts degree, magna cum laude, in communication and information sciences from the University of Alabama in 2009.
 Jenna subsequently entered Samford University’s Cumberland School of Law, earning her Juris Doctor in May 2012.